 - The coronavirus pandemic has exacerbated this trend: indeed, there has been a deterioration of US perceptions by Germans of 73%.
 The underpinning reasons should be distinguished between presidential and structural causes.
 On one hand, almost the majority of Germans have a negative view of President Donald Trump and the consequences of his reelection for the US-German relations: 87% of Germans perceive this possibility as rather or very negative.

 - In Germany, on the other hand, there is also a structural lack of strategic thinking and understanding of transatlantic relations.
 This structural phenomenon is increasing anti-American sentiments and draws less attention to transatlantic relations as a strategic alliance and asset for foreign policy issues.
 This attitude is portrayed also from the nuclear security viewpoint, with only 22% of Germans willing to continue with the US nuclear protection.

 - 52% of Germans would support an increase in defence expenses if this would mean more autonomy and independence from the USA.

 - A quite significant remark is that 31% of Germans wish for a neutral foreign policy in the future, even though the majority (55%) would like to remain West–oriented.

 “When we talk about transatlantic cooperation, I believe we need to make a generational bet and focus on the topics of climate and technology and then extrapolate them to different areas” – Alena Kudzko, Director, GLOBSEC Policy Institute

-- There is a lot of discussion whether countries will become more inward looking or there will be more international cooperation after the crisis, and it is promising to see that Germans are more open to cooperation.
+- There is a lot of discussions whether countries will become more inward-looking or there will be more international cooperation after the crisis, and it is promising to see that Germans are more open to cooperation.

 - It is remarkable to point out China’s rising profile in Central Europe, with 67% of Slovaks believing that China has helped more than any other country during the pandemic.
 A trend that is however different from country to country, with China’s image being overplayed for the majority of people now.